We Need to Talk About Kevin (film): Release

 In October 2009, Independent Film Company picked up the rights to international sales, and made pre-sales at the American Film Market.
-The film premiered In Competition at the 2011 Cannes Film Festival, where it was met with praise from film critics.
+The film premiered In Competition at the 2011 Cannes Film Festival, where it received positive reviews.

 Artificial Eye distributed the film in the United Kingdom from 21 October 2011 and Oscilloscope Laboratories distributed the film theatrically in North America in the winter of 2011.
 We Need to Talk About Kevin opened in a limited release in North America in a single theater and grossed $24,587, ranking 53rd at the box office.
-The film ended up earning $1,738,692 in America, and $5,754,934 internationally, for a total of $7,493,626.
+The film ended up earning $1,738,692 in the US, and $5,754,934 internationally, for a total of $7,493,626.
 We Need to Talk About Kevin was released on Blu-ray and DVD on 29 May 2012.